-The Department reserves the right to reject any or The Department reserves all proposals.
+The Department reserves the right to reject any or all proposals will be addressed to the Department of Pablic Beeles and endorsed "Proposals for Base Stone."

-Proposals will be addressed to the Department of Proposals will be addressed "Proposals for Base Stone."
-HENRY G. STEBBINS.
+The Department reserves the figure all proposals will be addressed to the Department of Proposals will be addressed to the Department of Public Parks, and endorsed "Proposals for Base Stone."
+HENRY G. STEBBINS, S. H. WALES, PH.
+BISSINGER, D. B. WILLIAMSON, S. HALL, Commissioners.

-S. H. WALES.

-PH.
-BISSINGER,

-D. B. WILLIAMSON,

-S. HALL,

-Commissioners.

-DEPARTMENT OF PUBLIC PARKS, 36 UNION SQUARE, NEW YORK,
+DEPARTMENT OF PUBLIC PARKS, 36 UNION SQUARE, NEW YORK, July 21st, 1873.